Ranajoy Bhattacharjee: Early life

 Ranajoy had always been musically inclined.
 He took a formal training in Indian Classical Vocal Music, Nazrul Geeti and Western Classical Piano.
+He completed his B.Tech in Computer Science Engineering from University of Calcutta.
 He was primarily driven to acquire degrees in statistics and computer science and then a job in the IT industry.
 However, he soon left the job and moved to Mumbai in 2014 to pursue full time music.